 Conrad is one of the most luxurious hotel brands in the Hilton portfolio (along with Waldorf Astoria).
 I had two free weekend certificates from the (now discontinued) Citi Hilton Honors Reserve credit card.
 This offered the perfect opportunity to use my free weekend certificates at a high level property in one of the most expensive cities in the world.

-Upon arrival to the Conrad Hong Kong, we were welcomed by very friendly staff members in the main lobby.
+Upon arrival, we were welcomed by very friendly staff members in the main lobby.
 The lobby was simply massive.
 I especially loved the central chandelier and flower arrangement that was changed daily.
 No issues during checking for this review.

 The check-in process was very efficient and quick.
 The attendant acknowledged Brandon’s Diamond status and noted that it included a room upgrade, free Wi-Fi, Executive Club Lounge access (daily breakfast, afternoon tea, and evening cocktail hour) and free daily breakfast buffet at the Garden Cafe.